matedevlab/code-image-generator/README.md

 ## Running the Application

 Run the application using the following command:
-`gunicorn -k gevent -w 1 -b localhost:5000 app:app`
+`gunicorn -k gevent -w 2 -b localhost:5000 application.app:app`

 This command starts the Flask application with Gunicorn as the WSGI server.